Sellebjergen/ThresholdKyber/README.md

 ## Low priority
 - [ ] Make CBD byte operation more efficient by removing the need for uint8.
 - [ ] Update Gasussian Sampling to use cryptographically safe randomness.

+## Further Ideas
+- [ ] Explore parameter sets using TKyber parameter script
 - [ ] Implement NTT's for DDec implementation

-## Further Ideas
 - [ ] Zero knowledge for distributed key generation.

 ## Other Ideas